HongjianLi/igrow/README.md

 * Supported direct PDBQT manipulation without file format conversion.
 * Used dynamic pointer vector to cache ligands.
 * Supported dumping statistics and traceability of created ligands.
-* Allowed users to specify the ranges of several chemical properties such as molecular weight.
-* Allowed users to specify the number of failures of GA operations as a stopping criterion.
 * Used docked atom coordinates to construct child ligands of the next generation.
 * Parallelized crossover operations.
 * Provided precompiled executables for 64-bit Linux and Windows.